aamirxshaikh/interview-prep/core-java/docs/java-collections-framework.md

 are:

 - **PriorityQueue**: A queue that orders its elements based on their natural ordering or a specified comparator.
+- **ArrayDeque**: Resizable-array implementation of the `Deque` interface, allowing fast insertion and removal operations.
 - **LinkedList**: Also implements the `Queue` interface, providing flexibility for queue operations.

 ### Map